tymyrddin/purple/source/docs/resilience/two-paths.md

 ## Pursuing both

-Many do, and for good reasons.
-ISO 27001 provides a proven ISMS framework and methodology, international recognition and market credibility, a structured approach to risk management, third party validation of security programmes, competitive advantage in procurement, and improved customer confidence and trust.
+Many organisations pursue both, for good reasons.
+ISO 27001 offers a proven ISMS framework and methodology, international recognition and market credibility, a structured approach to risk management, third-party validation of a security programme, an edge in procurement, and greater customer confidence.

-NIS2 adds legal compliance for in scope entities, mandatory incident reporting, explicit supply chain requirements, supervisory oversight and enforcement, sector specific security coordination, and personal accountability for management.
+NIS2 adds legal compliance for in-scope entities, mandatory incident reporting, explicit supply-chain requirements, supervisory oversight and enforcement, sector-specific coordination, and personal accountability for management.

-The combined benefits matter.
-ISO 27001 implementation satisfies many NIS2 requirements.
-ISO 27001 certification helps demonstrate that you have taken appropriate measures.
-Shared documentation and evidence reduce duplication.
-A single ISMS framework covers both.
-Mature processes reduce the overall compliance burden.
+The overlap does real work.
+An ISO 27001 implementation satisfies many NIS2 requirements; certification helps demonstrate that appropriate measures are in place; shared documentation and evidence reduce duplication; a single ISMS framework covers both; and mature processes lower the overall compliance burden.

-Both paths share one requirement: that compliance evidence comes from tested control behaviour, not only from documented controls.
-ISO 27001 certification provides third-party validation that the management system exists and audits have been conducted.
+Both paths rest on one requirement: that compliance evidence comes from tested control behaviour as much as from documented controls.
+ISO 27001 certification provides third-party validation that the management system exists and audits have run.
 NIS2 supervisory oversight asks whether controls produce their intended effect under operational conditions.
-Neither substitutes for the behavioural evidence that stress tests, tabletop exercises, and targeted probing generate.
+Neither is met by documentation alone, and the behavioural evidence that stress tests, tabletop exercises and targeted probing generate is what closes the gap.
 Shared documentation reduces duplication of paperwork; shared testing cycles reduce duplication of the work that produces evidence worth presenting.

 ## When dual compliance makes sense

-Consider pursuing both if market expectations favour it.
-For example, international customers require ISO 27001 certification, procurement processes reward certified suppliers, competitive advantage existing in the sector, or operating across multiple jurisdictions with differing requirements.
+Dual compliance often makes sense where market expectations favour it: international customers that require ISO 27001 certification, procurement processes that reward certified suppliers, a competitive edge in the sector, or operations spanning jurisdictions with differing requirements.

-Organisational maturity also plays a role.
-Dual compliance suits organisations that want structured ISMS guidance, prefer independent validation, value continuous improvement, and have the resources to sustain both programmes.
+Organisational maturity plays a part too.
+Dual compliance suits an organisation that wants structured ISMS guidance, values independent validation and continuous improvement, and has the resources to sustain both programmes.

-Risk management benefits may tip the balance as well.
-Dual compliance supports defence in depth, external validation of controls, structured growth of a security programme, and clear demonstrations of due diligence beyond minimum requirements.
+The risk-management case can tip the balance as well: defence in depth, external validation of controls, structured growth of a security programme, and a clear demonstration of due diligence beyond the minimum.

 ## When NIS2 alone suffices

-NIS2 compliance alone may be enough if your requirements are narrow.
-For example, you operate only in EU sectors covered by NIS2, no customer expects ISO 27001 certification, budget constraints are real, or your focus is legal compliance rather than market positioning.
+NIS2 on its own may be enough where requirements are narrow: an organisation operating only in the EU sectors NIS2 covers, no customer expecting ISO 27001 certification, real budget constraints, or a focus on legal compliance ahead of market positioning.

-Your existing security programme may already be mature.
-If you already operate an effective ISMS without certification, and if your controls meet or exceed NIS2 requirements, you may prefer to focus on regulatory obligations rather than external audits.
+An existing security programme may already be mature enough.
+An organisation that runs an effective ISMS without certification, with controls that meet or exceed NIS2 requirements, may prefer to concentrate on regulatory obligations rather than external audits.

-Organisational priorities might differ as well.
-Resources may be better spent on improving security rather than managing certification overhead, the certification value may be unclear in your market, you may wish to avoid the audit burden, or you may plan to pursue certification later once compliance is well established.
+Priorities can point the same way.
+Resources may go further on improving security than on certification overhead; the certification's value may be unclear in a given market; the audit burden may not be worth carrying yet; or certification may be left until compliance is well established.

-## Integrate efficiently if you pursue both
+## Integrating the two

-Share foundations to avoid duplication.
-A single ISMS framework can serve both requirements.
-A common [risk assessment](../audits/supportive/risk-scoring.md) can feed both programmes.
-A unified policy structure keeps things consistent.
-Combined documentation reduces unnecessary paperwork.
+Shared foundations avoid duplication.
+A single ISMS framework can serve both requirements, a common [risk assessment](../audits/supportive/risk-scoring.md) can feed both programmes, a unified policy structure keeps things consistent, and combined documentation reduces unnecessary paperwork.

-Take an incremental approach.
-First implement the mandatory [NIS2 measures](../audits/supportive/eu-regulations.md) for legal compliance.
-Then expand towards full ISO 27001 Annex A coverage.
-Pursue ISO 27001 certification once your processes are stable and properly resourced.
-Maintain both through a unified set of processes going forward.
+An incremental approach fits most programmes.
+The mandatory [NIS2 measures](../audits/supportive/eu-regulations.md) come first, for legal compliance; full ISO 27001 Annex A coverage follows; certification arrives once processes are stable and properly resourced; and a unified set of processes maintains both from there.

-Map requirements to find overlaps.
+Mapping the requirements shows where they overlap.
 Article 21 of NIS2 aligns closely with [ISO 27001 Annex A](../audits/supportive/standards.md).
-Incident reporting is not part of ISO 27001.
-[Supply chain requirements](../audits/supportive/supply-chain.md) are similar but phrased more firmly in NIS2.
+Incident reporting sits outside ISO 27001.
+[Supply chain requirements](../audits/supportive/supply-chain.md) are similar, phrased more firmly in NIS2.
 Governance obligations overlap substantially.
-Use [gap analysis](../audits/supportive/gap-analysis.md) to identify what is unique to each.
+A [gap analysis](../audits/supportive/gap-analysis.md) identifies what is unique to each.